Kaman SH-2 Seasprite

 The Kaman SH-2 Seasprite is a ship-based helicopter originally developed and produced by American manufacturer Kaman Aircraft Corporation.
-It has been typically used as a compact and fast-moving rotorcraft for utility and anti-submarine warfare missions.
+It has been typically used as a compact and fast-moving rotorcraft for utility and anti-submarine warfare (ASW) missions.
+Early on it was modest sized single-engined naval utility helicopter, and progressed to twin-engine ASW and SAR, and the latest model served well into the 21st century, with G model in active service in the 2020s with Egypt, New Zealand, Peru, and Poland.